2060-io/hologram.zone-specs/spec.md

 #### If oob message has "type": "https://didcomm.org/out-of-band/2.0/invitation" attribute

-At the moment, the page MUST just show the link to connect, saying "continue to service".
+At the moment, the page MUST just show the link to connect, saying "continue to service", as name and imageUrl cannot be extracted.

 #### Show found information on screen